Learn to Ride

 Bicycle Maintenance Classes

-We teach a basic bicycle maintenance class that covers topics such as flat tire repair, brake and gear adjustments, basic lubrication and how to perform a safety check on your bike.
+I teach a basic bicycle maintenance class that covers topics such as flat tire repair, brake and gear adjustments, basic lubrication and how to perform a safety check on your bike.
 Tools and equipment needed to work on your bike will be discussed.
-This is a lecture class so there is no need to bring bikes to class.
-This class is held on the first Sunday of every month at bikes@vienna and through Fairfax County Park Authority's Parktakes.
+Contact me for more information.
+Also, bikes@vienna holds a class on the first Sunday of every month at bikes@vienna.

-We teach Bicycle Commuter Seminars at local organizations.
+I teach Bicycle Commuter Seminars at local organizations.
 The class covers the following topics: 1.
 Why commute by bike?
 2. Bikes and equipment, 3.
 Clothing strategies, 4.
 Finding the best route to work, 5.
 Safe riding techniques.
 Bike maps and bike commuting guides will be handed out in the class.
 Online resources will also be discussed: bike routing, bike organizations, events, and classes.
-The next class is Bike Commuting 101 at Rocky Run Middle School on Thursday April 25 from 7-9pm.
-Contact us for more information.
+See side panel for details.
+Contact me for more information.